Lake District Bushcraft: Friction Fire Lighting

 How to light a fire without matches

-We’ll be profiling Ben later in the season, but for now we just couldn’t wait to share some pictures of this magic.
+We couldn’t wait to share some pictures of this magic.
 One word of warning, please don’t try this in your local woods, forest or at home unless you are absolutely sure fire-lighting is permitted and know what you are doing.

 Or have Ben with you.